 Short-term disability will pay part of your income if you can't work either in your own career or any job, depending on the policy you choose.
 People may buy short-term disability if they aren't covered through their job and don't have savings they can tap into if they can't work.

 In some cases, short-term disability can be a good thing for people who make a lot of money and would rather not tap into their funds if they can't work for a short time.

 Short-term disability insurance most often will kick in when about two weeks have gone by after you have been hurt or fallen sick.
-It lasts for up to six months, but if you still can't work, long-term covers people who can't work for longer spans of time.
-This coverage doesn’t kick in until short-term benefits run out.
-Most of the time this is around three to six months.
+It lasts for up to six months.
+If you still can't work, long-term covers people who can't work for longer spans of time.
+This coverage doesn't kick in until short-term benefits run out.
+Most of the time, this is around three to six months.
 It can provide people with money to replace their incomes for spans of time lasting many years.

 What Does Short-Term Disability Insurance Include?